computersarecool/willynolan.com/_posts/projects/2017-04-09-perspective-projection.md

             width: 325
             height: 325

-    - p: "For example here is the object with a solid green color and the 3D scene (blue spheres) visible."
+    - p: For example here is the object with a solid green color and the 3D scene (blue spheres) visible.

     - figure:
         type: figure